berkeley-scf/tutorial-unix-basics/index.md

 ```

-This indicates  there are at least two processors (numbered 0 and 1) [we'd need to see the whole file to see if there are more].
+This indicates there are at least two processors -- numbered 0 and 1 (we'd need to see the whole file to see if there are more).
 Each is an Intel Core i7.

 This file has information on the memory available: